NOAA-GFDL/fre-cli/docs/setup.rst

 Need to set up Conda environment first and foremost

-Going to need Conda for python

-need to pip install:
-click setuptools

-using setup.py, must ensure that it is written in accordance with fre.py and pip install . (these instructions are better explained in /pdf_guides/Setuptools Integration -- Click Documentation (8.1.x).pdf)
+If on workstation:
+module load conda

+Create new Conda environment
+conda create -n [environmentName]

+Append necessary channels
+conda config --append channels noaa-gfdl conda config --append channels conda-forge

+Run conda install on needed dependencies conda install noaa-gfdl::fre-cli should install the CLI package located at https://anaconda.org/NOAA-GFDL/fre-cli created from the meta.yaml file

-this will allow fre.py to be ran with fre in the command line instead of python fre.py
+All other dependencies used by the tools are installed along with this install (configured inside the meta.yaml), with the exception of local modules setup.py file allows fre.py to be ran with fre as the entry point on the command line instead of python fre.py

-run pip install . to install packages from setup.py
+Enter commands and follow --help messages for guidance (brief rundown of commands also provided below)

+If the user just runs fre, it will list all the command groups following fre, such as run, make, pp, etc. and once the user specifies a command group, the list of available subcommands for that group will be shown

+Commands that require arguments to run will alert user about missing arguments, and will also list the rest of the optional parameters if --help is executed

+Argument flags are not positional, can be specified in any order as long as they are specified

-Enter commands and follow --help messages for guidance Can run directly from root directory, no need to cd into /fre/
+Can run directly from any directory, no need to clone repository

 May need to deactivate environment and reactivate it in order for changes to apply